averms/jottings/README.md

 - Styling for every feature of pandoc's markdown.
 - Styles table of contents if used with `--toc`.

+## Todo

+- View end of table of contents.

 ## License

 MIT/Expat.
 Includes [normalize.css](https://github.com/necolas/normalize.css)